i0Ek3/meshell/README.md

 ## Recommend

-Use setup_mac.sh to setup your mac.
+Use setup_mac.sh to setup your mac, you just need to run command: `sh setup.sh` or `./setup.sh`.

 ## Content